paretoman/votekit/src/pages/code_1d.md

 ## New Classes
 * SimOneDOne is a subclass of SimBase.
-* OneDVoterBlock is a subclass of SimVoter and very similar to OneVoterCircle.
+* One1DViz is very similar to One2DViz.
-* OneDVoronoi is a component of OneDVoterBlock.
+* Voronoi1D is called by One1DViz.

 ## Maybe new in future.
 OneDCandidate would be a sibling of SimCandidate but maybe it overwrites renderForeground and instead has render1DForeground.